wuddleko/genguard/README.md

 ## `--since`

-`genguard check --since origin/main` resolves the merge-base of that ref and `HEAD`.
-A group with `inputs` runs when the working tree differs from that merge-base, or from `HEAD`, under its inputs, its outputs, or the config file.
-A committed change on the branch counts, and so does a staged edit, an unstaged edit, or an untracked file that is not gitignored.
-A hand-edit of a generated file still runs that group.
-So does a change to the group's command or `clean`, a new untracked config, and a declared output file that is not on disk.
-Directory outputs and globs are not that last check.
+`genguard check --since origin/main` reruns a group that declares `inputs` when those inputs, its outputs, or the config file differ between the working tree and the merge-base of that ref and `HEAD`.
+Uncommitted changes count.
 A group with no `inputs` still runs.

 ```yaml
 groups: